ignite/cli/docs/docs/guide/05-scavenge/03-scaffolding.md

 ```

 This command creates the `x/scavenge` directory and imports the scavenge module
-into the blockchain in the `app/app.go` directory.
+into the blockchain in the `app/app.go` file.

 ## Save changes